belkiso/fta-dataplatform/sql-server-on-azure-vms/articles/sql-server-on-azure-vms.md

 # Performance best practices for SQL Server in Azure Virtual Machines

-Runnign SQL Server in a virtual machine is very simialr to runnign SQL Server on-prem.
+Running SQL Server in a virtual machine is very simialr to runnign SQL Server on-prem.
 There are a number of steps that need to be taken to ensure optimal performance for the SQL engine which include:

 * Proper disk provisioning
 * Filesystem formatting for SQL Server
 * SQL engine configurations
 * Database file alignment to disk

 In addition to these standard items that shodl be configured for all SQL Servers, Azure has some additional best practises htat will ensure your SQL VM runs at the optimal performance level.
-THese are all descibed in the following article.
+These are all descibed in the following article.

 * [Performance Best Practises for SQL Server on VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-performance)